 Even if your brand has had a presence on Instagram for some time, Reels are such a departure from Instagram’s typical features that investing in the format will feel like rebooting your Instagram presence from scratch, and that may just be what your brand needs to stave off any follower plateaus you may be facing.

-The following five tips will help your brand take advantage of Reels to get your brand in front of more customers this year:
+The following five tips will help your brand take advantage of Reels to increase video views much like Ganni in the case study above.

 Instagram Reels are easily shared, and viewers love feeling like they are in the know by following your brand.
 Implement short-form video in your campaign strategy by giving exclusive sneak peeks and teasers of upcoming launches, or product sales, to get your viewers to engage with and share your content in suspense.
 The more engagement Reels receive, the better they perform, so an element of mystery can boost your brand’s performance on the algorithm.